St. Ann's Cathedral (Great Falls, Montana): St. Ann's Cathedral

 The current rectory was built in 1931 and designed in a style similar to the cathedral.
-The old church was demolished and the Heisey Youth Center built on the site in 1936.
+The old church was demolished, and the Heisey Youth Center want built on the site in 1936.
 It is also used as a parish center.
 The cathedral was extensively renovated in 1953 in anticipation of the diocese's Golden Jubilee the following year.

-Pope John Paul II renamed the Great Falls Diocese as the Diocese of Great Falls-Billings on February 14, 1980.
-At that time, St. Patrick's Church in Billings joined St. Ann's as co-cathedral of the diocese.
+Pope John Paul II renamed the Great Falls Diocese the Diocese of Great Falls-Billings on February 14, 1980.
+At that time, St. Patrick's Church in Billings joined St. Ann's as the co-cathedral of the diocese.

 Pipe organ

-The Cathedral pipe organ was built by the Reuter Organ Co. of Lawrence, Kansas in 1929 as their Opus 328.
-It consisted of 14-rank in two divided chambers and distributed over 3-manuals.
-In 1995, Meadway & Stettner Pipe Organs of Monroe, Washington refurbished the organ which included adding front expression shutters to both chambers, console upgrades, and tonal revision - but still remaining as 14-ranks.
+The Cathedral pipe organ was built by the Reuter Organ Co. of Lawrence, Kansas, in 1929 as their Opus 328.
+It consisted of 14-ranks in two divided chambers and was distributed over 3-manuals.
+In 1995, Meadway & Stettner Pipe Organs of Monroe, Washington, refurbished the organ, which included adding front expression shutters to both chambers, console upgrades, and tonal revision while still remaining at 14 ranks.